 The best part of this college is that it also has a program for veterans and they offer scholarships as well.

-Another information you need to know about the school is that their admission process includes an essay and interviews.
+Another piece of information you need to know about the school is that their admission process includes an essay and interviews.

-This has makes them very selective in who gets accepted into the university.
+This has made them very selective in who gets accepted into the university.

-Student are authorise to use the library and they have a lot of open study spaces.
+Students are authorized to use the library and they have a lot of open study spaces.

 The best part of this college is that it has over 100-degree programs to choose from, so students will never be bored while attending school here.